solidi/latestver/README.md

 Yes.
 We called first dibs on it.

+## Is this specification for real?

+You betcha.
+See [our expanded rationale](https://dev.to/solidi/semver-is-dead-long-live-semver-4lh4) on why this specification exists.

 ## About

 The **latestVer** and **lastVer** specifications are authored by Doug "Surreal" Arcuri.